cloandr/cloandr/README.md

 # Hi there 👋

 Hi I'm Chloé.
-I'm a 23 yo woman working as biomedical engineer. 🩺 Based in DK
+I'm a 23 yo woman working as software engineer, passionate about digital health and health tech. 🩺 Based in DK

 ✨ I would love to be part of inspiring projects to make a difference for people with severe diseases and healthcare professionals